raylutz/daffodil/README.md

 # Python Daffodil

-(STATUS -- Note: This is an alpha release.
-The API is in flux.
-The name of the packege will be changing from Pydf to 'Daffodil' and the class will be Daf, while instance will end with the type _daf.
-This change is largely reflected in the text below.)

 The Python Daffodil (DAtaFrames For Optimized Data Inspection and Logical processing) package provides lightweight, simple and flexible 2-d dataframes built on python data types, including a list-of-list array as the core datatype.
 Daffodil is similar to other data frame